 Last week I talked about how to improve the ROI on an investment property.
 I provided specific suggestions for Ivan and Irina for the modest detached single family (DSF) property in which Ivan invested.
 The salient point is this: Show your potential tenant that the property is loved, clean it up if it needs cleaning, including professional carpet cleaning.
 Paint- dollar for dollar you get a big bang for your buck when you decide to put in fresh paint.
 Get creative, instead of a total kitchen rehab, paint the cabinets and replace the countertops with solid surface formica- it is inexpensive, holds up well and can improve a dated kitchen.
 So the question is: Do we stop with the inside cosmetics?

 Safety and comfort are even more important than the cosmetic fixes I suggested last week.
 If you are going to invest in residential property it is important you know the basics of construction code.
-The code requires that GFI/GFCI outlets are installed in every “wet” area.
-GFI stands for Ground Fault Interrupter and GFCI stand for Ground Fault Circuit Interrupter.
+The code requires that GFI or GFCI outlets are installed in every “wet” area.
+GFI stands for Ground Fault Interrupter and GFCI stands for Ground Fault Circuit Interrupter.
 This means all the kitchen and bath outlets as well as any other areas where the outlet might get wet, like laundry rooms and wet bars need these outlets.
 In the event of an electrical surge or wetness getting into the outlet the flow of electricity will be “interrupted.”
 You will want to get an electrician to change these out and insure that the outlets are safe and working properly.
-Since you are going to have an electrician at the property evaluate and determine if there is anything else that would benefit by the attention of an electrician.
+Since you are going to have an electrician at the property evaluate and determine if there is anything else that would benefit from the attention of an electrician.
 If there are non-working switches or outlets have them checked out at the same time.
-Code also requires that every stairwell have a handrail.
+The code also requires that every stairwell has a handrail.

 Handrails are a simple fix…you can buy brackets and railing at any hardware store and install them yourself with a power drill.
 However, it is important that the bracket be mounted in a stud because the only thing more disastrous than no handrail is one that gives way when your tenant is holding on to it to climb the stairs.
 As Ivan walks through his property, he should be looking with a critical eye and thinking, “What can I do to improve this home for perspective tenants?”